Morisett History, Family Crest & Coats of Arms

 The surname Morisett was first found in Guyenne, where the family was anciently seated.

 Several members of this distinguished family became renowned.
 Jean Morisot, born in Dôle around 1510, was a scholar that studied medicine.
 Claude-Barthélemy Morisot was born in Dijon in 1592 and was the son of a consultant for the treasury of Dôle.
 He was also a scholar and died in Dijon in 1661.
 Antoine Maurice, born in Eyguières, a small village of Provence, was also a scholar.
 He died in Geneva in 1756.

-Important Dates for the Morisett family
+Early History of the Morisett family

 This web page shows only a small excerpt of our Morisett research.
 Another 36 words (3 lines of text) covering the years 1510, 1592, 1661, 1756, 1767, 1821, 1841, and 1895 are included under the topic Early Morisett History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Morise, Morisse, Morice, Maurice, Maurisse, Moriset, Morriset, Morisette, Morrisette, Morisset, Morrisset, Morissette, Morrissette, Mauricet, Morisot, Morissot, Maurissot, Morison, Morisson and many more.